Tarleton State squares off against Lindenwood (MO) in NIT matchup

 Stephenville, Texas; Sunday, 3 p.m.
 EDT

-BOTTOM LINE: Tarleton State takes on Lindenwood (MO) in the National Invitation Tournament.
+BOTTOM LINE: Tarleton State plays Lindenwood (MO) in the National Invitation Tournament.

-The Texans have gone 11-7 against WAC teams, with a 9-6 record in non-conference play.
+The Texans have gone 11-7 against WAC opponents, with a 9-6 record in non-conference play.
 Tarleton State is the WAC leader with 34.5 rebounds per game led by Faith Acker averaging 6.3.

-TOP PERFORMERS: Acker is averaging 9.2 points and 6.3 rebounds for the Texans.
-Jakoriah Long is averaging 2.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Arieona Rosborough is averaging 12.2 points, 5.9 rebounds and 3.1 assists for the Texans.
+Jakoriah Long is averaging 15.1 points over the last 10 games.

-Ellie Brueggemann is shooting 34.4% from beyond the arc with 2.1 made 3-pointers per game for the Lions, while averaging 11.8 points.
-Brooke Coffey is shooting 51.5% and averaging 12.2 points over the last 10 games.
+Ellie Brueggemann is scoring 11.8 points per game with 2.8 rebounds and 2.3 assists for the Lions.
+Brooke Coffey is averaging 12.2 points and 5.6 rebounds over the past 10 games.

 LAST 10 GAMES: Texans: 6-4, averaging 65.4 points, 33.4 rebounds, 12.5 assists, 6.2 steals and 4.0 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 60.0 points per game.